zsh-users/zsh-autosuggestions/README.md

 ## Configuration

 You may want to override the default global config variables after sourcing the plugin.
 Default values of these variables can be found [here](src/config.zsh).

+**Note:** If you are using Oh My Zsh, you can put this configuration in a file in the `$ZSH_CUSTOM` directory.
+See their comments on [overriding internals](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization#overriding-internals).

 ### Suggestion Highlight Style